stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### BEN

-Alright, yeah, well.__ [Tim laughs]__ Okay, yeah, no. That's fair.
-Yeah, no, but it's also like, as we're recording, I'll like __[David voice, gradually getting deeper and less nasally down into Ben's normal voice]__ "I'll start like really, really obviously, like really up here, and then I'll just slowly kind of drift-- you know, sort of, it'll-- [__TIM:__ There are--] it'll become more natural and then I'll basically--" There was like one episode __[Tim laughs]__ where I was just doing my own voice. [__TIM: [laughing]__ Yeah, we had to be--] 'Cause I'm a... 'cause I'm a professional. __[sighs]__
+Alright, yeah, well. __[Tim laughs]__ Okay, yeah, no. That's fair.
+Yeah, no, but it's also like, as we're recording, I'll like, _(David voice, gradually getting deeper and less nasally down into Ben's normal voice)_ "I'll start like really, really obviously, like really up here, and then I'll just slowly kind of drift-- you know, sort of, it'll-- [__TIM:__ There are--] it'll become more natural and then I'll basically--" There was like one episode __[Tim laughs]__ where I was just doing my own voice.

+#### TIM

+_(laughing)_ Yeah, we had to be--

+#### BEN

+'Cause I'm a... 'cause I'm a professional. __[sighs]__

-#### TIM [laughing]
+#### TIM

-There is definitely some B-roll where you just say things as yourself, and we were like, "I think you might need to do your character voice at some point, __[Ben laugh]__ Ben, because, you know. [__BEN:__ Yeah.]
+_(laughing)_ There is definitely some B-roll where you just say things as yourself, and we were like, "I think you might need to do your character voice at some point, __[Ben laugh]__ Ben, because, you know. [__BEN:__ Yeah.]
 You're playing someone."

 #### BEN

-Yeah, so that's the thing, I can like, __[David voice]__ "I can always immediately do David.
+Yeah, so that's the thing, I can like, _(David voice)_ "I can always immediately do David.
 Like, that's fine.
 It's just remembering to *continue* to do David."

 #### TIM

-And to be fair, I think there are some points, especially when Trexel is quieter, because a lot of Trexel's character is basically volume and force. __[Trexel voice]__ "So, like he's a-- Ow!
-All right, this and that! __[quieter]__ But when you go down to sort of a quieter pitch, it's not actually that much different from me just whispering." __[laughs, normal]__ You know, it's not... [__BEN:__ Yeah.] there's not a lot there.
+And to be fair, I think there are some points, especially when Trexel is quieter, because a lot of Trexel's character is basically volume and force. _(Trexel voice)_ "So, like he's a-- Ow!
+All right, this and that! _(quieter)_ But when you go down to sort of a quieter pitch, it's not actually that much different from me just whispering." __[laughs]__ *(normal)* You know, it's not... [__BEN:__ Yeah.] there's not a lot there.
 It's mostly sort of like... angular-ness of intonation.
-Like with Trexel it's always like __[jazz scat singing to a rhythm]__ ♪ "Da dee da da!
+Like with Trexel it's always like _(jazz scat singing to a rhythm)_ ♪ "Da dee da da!
 Da doo da dee da-di-da!
 Dee da!
 Aha!
-Doo doo." ♫ You know what, we should do a whole episode where it's just basically like interpretive scat singing.
+Doo doo." ♫ You know what, we should do a whole episode where it's just basically, like, interpretive scat singing.

 #### BEN

 Oh yeah, so we're like: __[random noises in the David voice]__ Aahhh...

-#### TIM [joining in the scat singing]
+#### TIM

-Di da da!
+_(joining in the scat singing)_ Di da da!

 #### BEN